CtrlK

 Completeness

-Clearly answers both what ('Statistical visualization with pandas integration', specific plot types) and when ('Use for quick exploration of distributions, relationships, and categorical comparisons').
-Also provides helpful disambiguation for when NOT to use it (plotly for interactive, scientific-visualization for publication).
+Clearly answers 'what' (statistical visualization with pandas integration, specific plot types) and 'when' ('Use for quick exploration of distributions, relationships, and categorical comparisons').
+Also includes negative triggers distinguishing from plotly and scientific-visualization skills.

 3 / 3